ml4wifi-devs/mapc-optimal-research/README.md

 # Resources for the article "Coordinated Spatial Reuse Scheduling With Machine Learning in IEEE 802.11 MAPC Networks"

 This repository is the main workspace for the article.
 We decided **not to create a monolithic repository** (a mono-repository), but to keep the code and the data separated accross multiple repositories (see below).
-This approach allows other researchers to cherypick and focus on the single tool developed by the authors of the article without needing to search for specific functionality in a larger and potentially more complex codebase.
+This approach allows other researchers to cherrypick and focus on singular tools developed by the authors without needing to search for a specific functionality in a larger and potentially more complex codebase.

 Among the installed dependencies, you will find the open-source tools developed alongside the article.
-The tools are:
+These tools are:

 - [mapc_optimal](https://github.com/ml4wifi-devs/mapc-optimal) - a theoretical model of C-SR, which finds the best possible transmission schedule using mixed-integer linear programming.
 - [mapc_dcf](https://github.com/ml4wifi-devs/mapc-dcf) - a discrete event simulator (built using SimPy), in which devices use either legacy IEEE 802.11 channel access (DCF) or 802.11ax spatial reuse (SR).